 Explore the Chau Doc floating village

 Chau Doc floating village has a large majority of fish farming families whose heavy wooden floating houses on the Bassac are used as living quarters and breeding grounds for Asian catfish (Panga).
 During a pleasant boat trip, you can observe the traps under these floating houses.
 Floating cage culture is one of the cultural traits of the Mekong Delta.
 There will be beautiful scenes of life to discover and a unique experience to try.

 Meet Cham and Khmer ethnic minorities

 Many Cham and Khmer people live in Chau Doc and its surroundings.
 You can visit one of the many villages of the Cham ethnic group such as Da Phuoc with its many wooden houses on stilts and its beautiful Masjid Al Ehsan mosque.
-Built in 1937, it was renovated in 1992 and had an ethereal beauty, especially when it is flooded with the sun.
-This is an opportunity to discover the culture, the crafts and enjoy the taste of local cuisine.
+Built in 1937, it was renovated in 1992 and has an ethereal beauty, especially when it is flooded with the sun.
+This is an opportunity to discover the culture, the crafts and to enjoy the taste of local cuisine.
 You can observe the presence of an important Khmer community through the many pagodas with the typically Khmer architecture of Theravada Buddhism and during some festivities like the famous pirogue races that take place in October.

 on 28 Feb, 2021